nokia/RED/docs/help/user_guide/launching/local_launch.md

 defined arguments can be passed to interpreter.

 Moreover, the whole call can be passed to a script (or other executable) with additional arguments.
-The script/executable's command line paramters are the same as RED command line during normal test execution (path to python interpreter with robot call, parameters for suites/testcases etc.).
+The script/executable's command line parameters are the same as RED command line during normal test execution (path to python interpreter with robot call, parameters for suites/testcases etc.).
 Such script/external executable mechanism can be used to wrap Robot execution into